 Conceived as a minimal structure using rough materials, robust and long lasting techniques, the 2,000 square-meter “urban shelf” is organized using the idea of “vertical diversity”.
 Different activities are superimposed upon one another including a 1,000-seat student cafeteria, fitness and weights rooms, a lively terrace, all crowned with a panoramic sportsground on the roof that is used for football and basketball games.

-Watch project author Gilles Delalex (left) present the building concept [in French] at a Pecha Kucha night dedicated to the University of Paris-Saclay campus from November 2014.See more
+Project author Gilles Delalex (left) presented his building concept at a Pecha Kucha night on the University of Paris-Saclay campus in November 2014.See more

 A multipurpose building to house indoor and outdoor sports facilities, cafés, street terraces and a pedestrian square is taking shape on the new university campus of Paris-Saclay.
 Designed by architects Gilles Delalex, Yves Moreau and Thomas Wessel-Cessieux from Muoto architects, the Lieu de vie hub building is a low-cost structure that remains highly adaptable to changes to its function and use on the campus in the future.
 The building is scheduled for completion in March 2016.